wetryingtodorock/getblock-docs/en/rpc-service/btc/rest/btc_getutxos.md

 ---
-title: btc:getutxos \[GET\]
+title: btc:getutxos - Bitcoin
-description: The getutxo command allows querying of the UTXO set given a set of outpoints.
+description: Example code for the btc:getutxos rest method. Сomplete guide on how to use btc:getutxos rest in GetBlock.io Web3 documentation.
 ---

 ### Example